The “Burning Monk” Photograph That Changed The World

 Suddenly, Vietnam’s problems weren’t just their own.
 This was an international incident.

-President Diem, originally, had planned to do little in response and simply hope that the Buddhist crisis would die down — but the Americans wouldn’t stand for it.
-The U.S. ambassador to Vietnam started putting pressure on Diem to meet the Buddhists’ demands, while Secretary of State Dean Rusk directly threatened to public renounce him if he didn’t do it.
+President Diem originally had planned to do little in response and simply hope that the Buddhist crisis would die down — but the Americans wouldn’t stand for it.
+The U.S. ambassador to Vietnam started putting pressure on Diem to meet the Buddhists’ demands, while Secretary of State Dean Rusk directly threatened to publicly renounce him if he didn’t do it.